 - A higher amount of gross value of estate provided in estate tax returns requires a document that is duly certified by a Certified Public Account from 2 million to 5 million.

-- Removes the provisions that required executor, administrator, or any of the heirs to include in the estate tax return that part of the non-resident alien’s gross estate not situated in the Philippines to be able to claim deductions.
+- Removes the provisions that required executor, administrator, or any of the heirs to include in the estate tax return that part of the non-resident alien’s gross estate not in the Philippines to claim deductions.

 - Filing of the Notice of Death.
 It cancels the filing of a notice of death of the decedent by his/her executor, administrator, or any of the legal heirs within two (2) months after the decedent’s death.